bkw777/dl2/co2ba.md

 FIRST=0        # first line number
 LINE_GAP=1     # line number increment
 LINE_LEN=256   # length of DATA lines
-BASAFE=false   # add 0xFF to unsafe list so that the BASIC can be saved as .BA METHOD=A       # which encoding scheme: A=ModifiedAdolph B=AwithoutIF H=hexpairs I=ints
+EDITSAFE=false # add 127 to unsafe list so the output can be edited in EDIT.
+METHOD=A       # which encoding scheme: A=ModifiedAdolph B=AwithoutIF H=hexpairs I=ints
 ```
 Methods A & B generate identical data, just different loader implementations.